eligundry/eligundry.com/gatsby/content/hosting-gatsby-on-digitalocean-spaces.md

 ![No HTTP/2 from DigitalOcean Spaces hurt me](../static/img/gatsby-digitialocean-spaces/do-spaces-lighthouse-no-http2.png)

-The site was still a little glitchy, I suspect because of the nginx routing I setup poorly and maybe some script loading issues related to scripts sometimes loading out of order related to HTTP/1.1 restrictions.
+The site was still a little glitchy, I suspect because of the nginx routing I setup poorly and maybe some script loading issues related to scripts sometimes loading out of order because of HTTP/1.1 restrictions.

-I decided that this was too much work.
-As much as I love maintaining my own infrastructure and writing Github Actions, this is a solved problem by [S3][s3], [Gatsby Cloud][gatsby-cloud], [Vercel][vercel], and [Netlify][netlify].
+**I decided that this was too much work.** As much as I love maintaining my own infrastructure and writing Github Actions, this is a solved problem by [S3][s3], [Gatsby Cloud][gatsby-cloud], [Vercel][vercel], and [Netlify][netlify].
 I've used Gatsby
 Cloud and became frustrated with it (too "convention over configuration" for my tastes, though the build speeds are fast).
 I'm using Vercel and S3 at work and they are pretty good, but just to round out the list, I decided to host my